jordanmpalmer/Ramshorn5e/4. Mechanics/Equipment/Adventuring Gear.md

 ***Priest's Pack (19 gp)***.
 Includes a backpack, a blanket, 10 candles, a tinderbox, an alms box, 2 blocks of incense, a censer, vestments, 2 days of rations, and a waterskin. ^priests-pack

-***Scholar's Pack (40 gp)***.
+<Adventuring Gear***Scholar's Pack (40 gp)***.
 Includes a backpack, a book of lore, a bottle of ink, an ink pen, 10 sheets of parchment, a little bag of sand, and a small knife. ^scholars-pack

 **Table- Adventuring Gear**